NL33/electron-git/z-plans/z-later-next.md

 -get rid of "your post is similar to"
 --prob get rid of "post must have 20 characters" --turn off discobot greetings
+--topic limit right now is 150k characters.
+Any way of making this bigger
+     --its 150k characters. the stockholders agreement example is just over that, with all spaces accounted for.

 # Later